-Ro makes the weight loss product Plenity commercially available to everyone in the U.S. – TechCrunch
+TechCrunch

 “During our onboarding we not only ask questions to patients about their weight management.
 There’s a consecutive set of images that need to be uploaded and taken with the provider.
 That’s something we’ve taken a lot of time and energy to make sure about,” said Reitano.

-Like the other treatments Ro offers, Plenity is a cash pay prescription, because the weight loss treatments aren’t typically covered by insurance, he said.
+Like the other treatments Ro offers, Plenity is a cash-pay prescription, because the weight loss treatments aren’t typically covered by insurance, he said.

 The benefit of working with an online pharmacy like Ro to provide distribution for a new therapy was obvious to both startups.